eduvpn/vpn-user-portal/UPGRADING.md

 Drop the old table, and rename the newly created one back to the old name:

     DROP TABLE config;
-    ALTER TABLE new_config RENAME TO config
+    ALTER TABLE new_config RENAME TO config;

 That should be all!